Yan Mingyong

-Yan Mingyong (严明勇 (Yán Míngyǒng); born 24 March 1985) is a retired Chinese artistic gymnast.
-He competed at the 2009 World Artistic Gymnastics Championships in London and won gold, becoming world champion on the still rings event.
-The following year he returned to the World Championship scene in Rotterdam and at the 2010 World Artistic Gymnastics Championships he won a silver medal in the still rings event alongside the gold medal China's national squad won that year in the team competition.
+Yan Mingyong (严明勇 (嚴明勇, Yán Míngyǒng); born 24 March 1985) is a retired Chinese artistic gymnast.
+He competed at the 2009 World Artistic Gymnastics Championships in London and won gold, becoming world champion in the still rings event.
+The following year he returned to the World Championship scene in Rotterdam, and at the 2010 World Artistic Gymnastics Championships he won a silver medal in the still rings event alongside the gold medal China's national squad who won that year in the team competition.